iterative/dvc.org/content/docs/start/experiments.md

-It's pretty common for data science projects to include configuration files that define adjustable parameters to train a model, do pre-processing, etc. DVC provides a mechanism for stages to depend on the values of specific sections of such a file (YAML, JSON, TOML, and Python formats are supported).
+It's pretty common for data science projects to include configuration files that define adjustable parameters to train a model, do pre-processing, etc. DVC provides a mechanism for stages to depend on the variables of from such a file (YAML, JSON, TOML, and Python formats are supported).

 We initialize an experiment using: